wanders00/ros_emulator/README.md

 To disable all failure emulation and test only for nominal behavior, set all emulation values to 0.

 To emulate failure, inject emulation state like this (gantry example):

-TODO: set_state ROS2 service so that we can do this from other nodes.
 ```
 let new_state = state
     .update("gantry_emulate_execution_time", 2.to_spvalue())